VideoExpertsGroup/VXG.Media.SDK.Android/README.md

    * Digital zoom and picture shifting
    * Thumbnails for live streams and files
    * Replay for live HLS stream

-SDK can be used for IPTV, Android client of surveillance system, IP camera viewer, TV player, OTT clients and other kinds of applications with video playback.
-Source code of samples can be provided.

 ![RTSP player sample1](http://www.videoexpertsgroup.com/git/sample1.png)